gamesbook/pyprototypr/docs/core_shapes.rst

 `↑ <shape-index_>`_

-Pedantically speaking, an image is not like the other shapes in the sense that it does not consist of lines and areas drawn by **pyprototypr**  itself.
+Pedantically speaking, an image is not like the other shapes in the sense that it does not consist of lines and areas drawn by **protograf**  itself.
 It is an external file which is simply inserted into the drawing.
 It does, however, share a number of common aspects with other shapes - such as an x & y position, a width and height and the ability to be rotated.
 It can also be "drawn over"